tigerChampvevo/Google-Colab-based-youtube-to-mp3/README.md

 Take the required and run that as the first cell

-Take the main.py and run that as a second cell, replace the youtube URL with your desired youtube URL
+Take the main.py as a second cell, replace the youtube URL with your desired youtube URL

 Run the second cell